SECURE RPP/COVID-19 Test Kits

 Who pays for this test?

 MEDICARE PART B patients are entitled to RPP/COVID-19 testing with no out-of-pocket costs.
 Other private insurances cover tests based on the patient's benefits.
 If a patient is in a SNF and under Medicare Part A, it will be a facility charge.
+Cash-Pay price for COVID-19 only is $100.
+If you are a facility looking to test staff for screening purposes, call to discuss potential discounted pricing.

 How is your infectious disease process different?